All Episodes

 I wasn't expecting that one.

-Uh I would assume you would have had to announce it or or disclose it, but uh time will tell whether you you you might be your theory might be dead on accurate.
+I would assume you would have had to announce it or disclose it, but time will tell whether your theory might be dead on accurate.

-If this uh I believe the family will be called for the oversight and judiciary committees, David Schoen, and I don't think it's gonna be a pretty picture that's painted about Joe Biden or any of the family members, and they made a fortune.
+And I don't think it's going to be a pretty picture that's painted about Joe Biden or any of the family members, and they made a fortune.

 I think James Comer's reporting has been pretty accurate.

-Yeah, I think it was a huge uh I think it was a huge mistake, uh, for the very reason you suggested.
+Yeah, I think it was a huge mistake for the very reason you suggested.

-The first uh impeachment proceeding was simply because President Trump demanded an investigation, not a prosecution, but an investigation into the Biden family's dealings in the Ukraine and so on.
+And remember this, the first impeachment proceeding was simply because President Trump demanded an investigation, not a prosecution, but an investigation into the Biden family's dealings in the Ukraine and so on.

 All right, quick break.

-800 941 Sean, our number will update you on the situation post-Hurricane Holeen, the people of North Carolina still suffering as we continue.
+800-941-Sean, our number will update you on the situation post-Hurricane Holleen, the people of North Carolina still suffering as we continue.

 Hey there, I'm Mary Catherine Hammond.